 If circumstances require that we suspend in-person classroom sessions, we will move to online classes.
 If the outbreak is not severe and temporary restrictions have been put in place, students can remain in Italy in their apartments; we will only refund the unused course fees for course travel and excursions.
 Students can complete the semester in Italy online.
 If students are required to vacate student housing and return home, we will refund all unused housing expenses as well.
 The academic program will continue online and students will receive full academic credit.
 See our Dates, Deadlines and Refunds page for details.

 We made this option available after our 2020 summer session was cancelled, as we recognize that not every student will have a future study abroad opportunity and some students may have needed one or more of our courses for their degree plan.
-We are currently working on plans to offer some courses online this coming summer for students who cannot travel.
 Should this interest you, please contact us at [email protected] and tell us which course(s) you’d need as this may help us establish plans for remote study that could match your needs.

 Remote Internships: Some of our local internship placements, as well as other internship opportunities, can be offered remotely on a case-by-case basis.
 If you are interested, please contact us right away.

 Q & A: WHILE IN ITALY

-Classroom capacity will be reduced to meet the social distancing guidelines established by the local public health and safety authorities, which means students’ desks will be spread out as required.
+Classroom capacity is reduced to meet the social distancing guidelines established by the local public health and safety authorities, which means students’ desks are spread out as required.
 Fortunately, ISI has a number of large classrooms.
 Although more open space makes for a more impersonal learning environment, it also decreases the likelihood of transmission.
-When possible, classroom windows and doors will remain open to maximize airflow.
+When possible, classroom windows and doors remain open to maximize airflow.